iamchadarmstrong/chezmoi-a-la-carte/README.md

    ```
 3. The TUI will launch.
 Press `q` or `Ctrl+C` to quit.
 4. Commit messages must follow [Conventional Commits v1](https://www.conventionalcommits.org/en/v1.0.0/), enforced by commitlint and Husky.
+5. **All code must pass `golangci-lint run` before commit.** This is enforced by a Husky pre-commit hook.
+VS Code is pre-configured to show lint errors on save.

 ## Manifest

-- All available software is defined in `software.yml` (YAML format).
+- All available software is defined in a YAML manifest (default: `software.yml`).
+You can use a different file by setting the `SOFTWARE_MANIFEST_PATH` environment variable or in a `.env` file.

 ## CI/CD